Publishing an agent

 Internal vs External Access

-You want to query your graph from Cursor or another MCP host using your Aura Agent.
+You want to query your graph from Cursor or another MCP client using your Aura Agent.
 What do you need?

 Select the correct answer.